 - a.
 Public sector expenditure on UK biodiversity - b.
-Non-Governmental organisation expenditure on UK biodiversity - c.
+Non-Governmental organisation expenditure on UK biodiversity c.
 UK expenditure on international biodiversity

-In 2015/16, £453 million of UK public sector funding was spent on UK biodiversity; this value has decreased 6% since 2014/15.
+In 2016/17, £445 million of UK public sector funding was spent on biodiversity in the UK; a real-term decrease of 9% since 2015/16 and of 17% over the last 5 years.